uncms-dev/uncms/docs/walkthrough.md

     # sorl-thumbnail is used for thumbnailing image fields in the admin, and
     # as such is required by UnCMS.
     'sorl.thumbnail',
+    # watson is used for full-text search.
+You don't need to use it on the
+    # front-end of your site, but it is used in the admin.
+    'watson',

     # These are the core UnCMS apps.
     'uncms',